kjmmmeghana/Features_AI/README.txt

 # Introduction:
 You are tasked with developing key features which encompasses distinct problem statements, each targeting a crucial area within the Data/ML/AI domain.
 Your work will directly contribute to the usability and efficiency of our platform, enhancing user experience and providing valuable insights.

+Note: Install all the dependencies from requirements.txt before execution

 Overall repository hierarchy:
 ├── Source_code
 │   ├── Task1